 Child Protective Services (CPS) placed me in eight different foster homes until I was six years old.
 I have no memory of those years.
 CPS sent me to the Alden School for the Deaf in Rockford, in hopes that they could teach me sign language.
 There, I excelled in reading, writing, and math.
 State funding cuts two years later forced me out of that school.

-In an enormous mistake by CPS, they transferred me to the .
+In an enormous mistake by CPS, they transferred me to the State Institution for Intellectually Disabled Children outside of St. Charles, Illinois.
 This facility, formally a Christian college, housed children unable to dress themselves, do the simplest puzzles, use the bathroom.
 Their parents had given up on them.

 Fortunately, a kind teacher, Ms. Adams, realized that I was brilliant.
 I spent my days reading in the abandoned library.
 Ms. Adams bought me a refurbished laptop computer from eBay, and I began my education in computers and artificial intelligence.